JamesTheBard/jtb-totp/README.md

 Available Commands:
-  add         Add key to keystore get         Generate TOTP code from key help        Help about any command import      Import keystore from YAML/JSON file
+  add         Add key to keystore export      Export keystore to YAML file or standard out get         Generate TOTP code from key help        Help about any command import      Import keystore from YAML/JSON file